bweilers/bweilers/README.md

-- 👋 Hi, I’m @bweilers
+Python and blockchain developer with project and product management exprience.

-- 👀 I’m interested in Decentralized Networks, Python, and Virtual Reality
+- 👀 I’m interested in Decentralized Networks, Python
-- 🌱 I’m currently learning Solidity and Blockchain through the Univeristy of Minnesota Bootcamp
 - 💞️ I’m looking to collaborate on Web3.0 projects and am interested in landing a product management role at a Web3.0 company.
-- I chose FinTech as a career path because of the rapid pace of change, this industry is capable of making markets, financial service, and financial instruments more efficient.